Best German City Names: 200+ Historic & Imaginary Ideas

 Rubinstein

-Ruby stone, suggesting either gemstone mining heritage or red sandstone cliffs that define the landscape
+Ruby stone, suggesting either gemstone mining heritage or red sandstone cliffs that define the area

 Lindenplatz